,

 • Every classroom contains a selection of books which are directly linked with the class topic.
 This offers opportunities for the pupils to apply their reading skills across the curriculum.

 • The classroom reading area is filled with books suitable for their reading age.
-This is a comfortable place for children to read throughout the day.

 Reading for Pleasure